Enumeration of non-nodal real plane rational curves: Statement of the problem and main results

+\begin{theorem} The family $V_4^{irr}(3A_2)$ is smooth of the expected dimension $8$.
+The number is invariant for the choice of a generic configuration $\bp\in{\mathcal P}_{0,4}$.
+Furthermore, $W(4,3A_2;(0,4))$ is a positive even integer.
+In particular, through any generic configuration of four pairs of complex conjugate points, one can trace at least two real three-cuspidal quartics. \end{theorem}

+In this example, the real singularity weight is just $\varphi\equiv1\in\ZZ$.
+We do not know how to compute the value of the invariant $W(4,3A_2;(0,4))$.
+However, it is easy to see that it is positive: this follows from the invariance stated in the above theorem and from the fact that one can take a real three-cuspidal quartic, choose a configuration of four pairs of complex conjugate points on it, and then deform the quartic keeping three cusps and moving the configuration into a general position.
+At last, we note that $W(4,3A_2;(0,4))$ has the same parity as the number of the complex three-cuspidal quartics passing through $8$ points in general position, and the latter number equals $140$ (see \cite[Example 10.2]{Ka}).

-(3) It is worth noticing that, in contrast to the global situation addressed in Theorem \ref{tbs2new}, in the local setting, there exist real enumerative nodal-cuspidal invariants \cite[Propositions 4.1 and 4.3]{Sh20}. \end{remark}
+\begin{remark} It is worth noticing that, in contrast to the global situation addressed in Theorem \ref{t-rev1}, in the local setting, there exist an infinite series of enumerative invariants counting real nodal-cuspidal deformations of real curve singularities \cite[Propositions 4.1 and 4.3]{Sh20}. \end{remark}

-The strategy of the proof of Theorems \ref{tbs1new}-\ref{tbs3new} is similar to the argument used in \cite{IKS,Wel,Wel1} and consists in the analysis of wall-crossing events along a path joining two point constraints.
+The strategy of the proof of Theorems \ref{t-rev1} and \ref{t-rev2} is similar to the argument used in \cite{IKS,Wel,Wel1} and consists in the analysis of wall-crossing events along a path joining two point constraints.
 These wall-crossing events are described in Section \ref{secbs3}.
 As example, in Section \ref{secbs2}, we consider real cuspidal cubics and describe two wall-crossing events breaking the invariance of enumeration (cf. \cite{Wel1}).
-In Section \ref{secbs11}, we analyse enumeration of real rational non-nodal quartics and prove Theorem \ref{tbs1new}.
-It happens that already in the case of quartics, we encounter the wall-crossing event that violates the invariance of enumeration of real rational curves of arbitrary degree with singularities different from $A_1$ and $A_2$.
-This argument, in fact, proves Theorem \ref{tbs3new}.
-In Section \ref{secbs12}, we completely settle the case of real rational nodal-cuspidal curves of any degree proving Theorem \ref{tbs2new}.
+In Sections \ref{secbs8new}, \ref{secbs11}, and \ref{secbs12}, we prove three statements on the failure of enumeration invariance that together cover the range of Theorem \ref{t-rev1}.
+In Section \ref{secbs4}, we prove Theorem \ref{t-rev2}.
 At last, in Section \ref{secbs6new} we demonstrate an example of a slightly modified real enumerative problem, in which the count of real curves appears to be invariant.
-A generalization of this phenomenon will be considered in a forthcoming paper.
+A generalization of this observation will be considered in a forthcoming paper.